by Noémie Globus

-The particles at the more extreme end of the cosmic-ray spectrum are called Ultrahigh Energy Cosmic Rays (UHECRs), and are the cosmic rays with energies greater than 1 exa-electronvolt (EeV), which is 109 GeV (relatedly, cosmic rays composed of very high energy photons were previously covered here in our post from Apr 2015 discussing the future Cherenkov Telescope Array, and with regard to their sources in galaxies in this post from Nov 2015).
+The particles at the more extreme end of the cosmic-ray spectrum are called Ultrahigh Energy Cosmic Rays (UHECRs), and are the cosmic rays with energies greater than 1 exa-electronvolt (EeV), which is 109 GeV (cosmic rays composed of very high energy photons were previously covered in a post from Apr 2015 discussing the future Cherenkov Telescope Array, and with regard to their sources in galaxies in a post from Nov 2015).

 Two giant air-shower observatories are currently detecting UHECRs: the Pierre Auger Observatory (hereafter “Auger”) in Argentina in the Southern hemisphere and Telescope Array in Utah in the Northern hemisphere.
 UHECRs have been extensively observed over the last decade and tens of thousands of cosmic rays have already been detected.